Article I. Membership

-Creation of any funds/activities by and through ATA-Houston can only occur with approval of the Board and remain the property of ATA-Houston and cannot be transferred to another organization without Board approval.
+Creation of any funds/activities by and through ATA-Houston can only occur with the approval of the Board and remain the property of ATA-Houston and cannot be transferred to another organization without Board approval.

-ATA Board of Directors, members of the Executive Committee and all members shall follow the Conflict of Interest Policy which is attached as Exhibit-A and made an integral part of these Bylaws.
+ATA Board of Directors, members of the Executive Committee, and all members shall follow the Conflict of Interest Policy which is attached as Exhibit-A and made an integral part of these Bylaws.